The Baie d'Authie, a preserved treasure of the Côte d’Opale…

 Picklegrass: the symbolic plant of the Mollières, Salicornia, or Picklegrass, has several virtues and tastes like pickle.
 Once harvested after June 29th, after Saint-Peter’s day, it is also called “passe-pierre”.

 Cockle: the cockle is 2 to 6cm long and its colour varies from white to beige and brown.
 It is found in abundance on the sandy beaches and in shallow waters estuaries.
 The cockle lives in colonies, sometimes resulting in groups of several dozens of molluscs per square metre.
 Collecting them is forbidden, but be reassured that you will find them at the fishery for baking, barbecuing, stewing or even cook them like mussels.

 Brown Shrimp: it is found in the Atlantic, the Channel, the Mediterranean and the North Sea.
 You can ideally fish for them from May to mid-October at ebb tide.
 The minimum size for catching shrimp is 3cm.
 Brown shrimps are delicious to eat, it must be cooked alive in boiling water for one minute.

-Bouchot Mussels: You have no doubt seen them to the north of the resort on the foreshore, clinging to their stakes.
-Bouchot mussels accompanied by chips are the number one dish on the Côte d’Opale!
+Bouchot Mussels: No doubt you already saw them to the north of the resort on the foreshore, clinging to their stakes.
+Bouchot mussels accompanied with chips are the number one dish on the Côte d’Opale!
 However, such parks are private.

 A unique natural area to protect...